ckruger0/IDD-Fa18-Lab1/README.md

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.

 My original plan was to have the wireless mouse be 100% under its own power supplied from the AA battery, however despite all my arrangements it did not seem to work.
-I ended up attaching the 5V and ground wires from my microcontroller to complete the powered circuit.
+I ended up attaching the 5V and ground wires from my microcontroller to complete the powered circuit.<BR><BR>

 As an initial gut check I simply fitted an LED to the positive and negative terminals originally provisioned for the battery, and the LED lit as expected.
 See below:

 <img src="https://i.imgur.com/7f7QmTX.jpg">

+### 3. Build your light!

 I then looked deeper into the schematic of the wireless mouse and realized there was an opportunity to attach the LED to the exposed wire originally used to connect the optical LED used to track movement.

-### 3. Build your light!
+A video of it in action can be seen below:

 <a href="https://youtu.be/KjgJuvxJ9EA">https://youtu.be/KjgJuvxJ9EA</a>

+One interesting thing that I noticed was that when I tested the LED directly on the wires originally used for the battery, it generated a continuous, solid light.
+However when the LED was joined to the exposed wire for the optical motion sensor it flickered at regular intervals.
+I double checked to make sure it wasn't just making contact in a haphazard way and it appears there is some purpose behind this flickering.